-The discount rate Is a blend of the long-term expected rate of return on OPEB Trust assets and a yield or index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher (2.21% as of June 30, 2020 and 3.50% as of June 30, 2019).
+The discount rate Is a blend of the long-term expected rate of return on OPEB Trust assets and a yield or index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher (3.65% as of June 30, 2023 and 3.54% as of June 30, 2022).
 The blending is based on the sufficiency of projected assets to make benefit payments.
-Since assets are not sufficient to cover projected benefit payments, the discount rate used to measure the total OPEB liability was 2.21% as of June 30, 2020 and 3.50% as of June 30, 2019.
+Since assets are sufficient to cover projected benefit payments, the discount rate used to measure the total OPEB liability was 6.50% as of June 30, 2023.
+As of June 30, 2022 assets were not sufficient to cover projected benefit payments and the discount rate used to measure the total OPEB liability was 3.54%.